utkarsh-1602/interview-approaches/nodejs/Readme.md

 - Node.js enables developers to use JavaScript for both client-side and server-side programming, which means that they can write JavaScript code for backend server logic as well as frontend web development.

-## What is a Middleware ?
-In Node.js, middleware refers to functions that have access to the request object (req), the response object (res), and the next middleware function in the application's request-response cycle.
-Middleware functions can execute any code, modify request and response objects, end the request-response cycle, or call the next middleware in the stack.

-Middleware functions are typically used to perform tasks such as:

-1. Parsing incoming request data: Middleware can parse data from the request body, query parameters, headers, or cookies and make it available to subsequent handlers.
-2. Authentication and authorization: Middleware can check if a user is authenticated and authorized to access certain routes or resources.
-3. Error handling: Middleware can catch errors that occur during the handling of a request and respond with an appropriate error message or status code.
-4. Logging: Middleware can log information about incoming requests, such as the request method, URL, and timestamp.
-5. Compression: Middleware can compress response data to reduce bandwidth usage and improve page load times.
-6. Caching: Middleware can cache responses to reduce the need to regenerate them for subsequent requests.
-7. Middleware functions are added to the Express.js application using the app.use() method and are executed in the order they are added to the application's middleware stack

 ## What is a runtime environment ?
 - A runtime environment is where your program will be executed.
 It determines what global objects your program can access and it can also impact how it runs.